prajwalthakur/ros2_navigation_control_integration/README.md

 This repository demonstrates the integration of ROS2 Control, Nav2, and Gazebo for autonomous mobile robot navigation for a mapless navigation.

 ## Objectives
-Deepen understanding of system-level integration in ROS2
+Demonstrate system-level integration capabilities in ROS 2.

 ### Learn to configure and use: